-On September 15th, 2020 the Spanish Council of Ministers approved the Draft Bill of Democratic Memory that will repeal the controversial, very one-sided Law of Historical Memory approved by the leftist government of José Luis Rodríguez Zapatero in October 2007.
+On September 15th, 2020 the Spanish Council of Ministers approved the Draft Bill of Democratic Memory that will repeal the controversial, very one-sided Law of Historical Memory approved by the leftist government of José Luis Rodríguez Zapatero on October 31st, 2007.

 The even more biased new law of 66 articles and 5 titles plus provisions is based on a proposal made by the PSOE in January of this year, when incumbent socialist Prime Minister Pedro Sánchez entered a coalition with Unidas Podemos, led by Communist Pablo Iglesias.

 It supposedly entails the “recognition, reparation and dignification of the victims of Fascism,” of those who disappeared during the civil war and the dictatorship, and of the exiles, so that history will not be built” on the oblivion and silence of the defeated” in the Spanish Civil War (1936/39).

 First Vice President Carmen Calvo, Minister of the Presidency, Relations with the Courts and Democratic Memory, appeared at a press conference following the Council of Ministers meeting to state that Spain “could not afford another day” without it.

 She called it an effort to prove to the world that Spanish democracy is committed to human rights.
 Hard work will be required to find the truth, so Spaniards can face their past.

 Without abandoning the usual discourse of the fratricidal war’s victims (the Left) and executioners (the Right), she unashamedly assured that the law would facilitate coexistence.

 The key points of this officially approved vision of history are: